AGN -- host galaxy photometric decomposition using a fast, accurate and precise deep learning approach: Results

 \subsection{Application to \textit{JWST} galaxies}

 Finally, we apply the trained DL model to our stellar mass complete sample of real \textit{JWST} galaxies as described in Section \ref{subsec.data.jwst}.
 In Fig.\,\ref{fig.hist_fagn}, we show the distribution of the DL predicted AGN contribution fractions.
 Considering the overal RMSE of our DL-based method in recovering the intrinsic $f_{AGN}$ is 0.013, a $5\sigma$ cut corresponding to $f_{AGN}=0.065$ can be used to select galaxies for which the method is confident in identifying a non-negligible contribution from a central point source component.
 Indeed, the distribution shown in Fig.\ref{fig.hist_fagn} clearly separates at around this $5\sigma$ cut value.

+It is important to note, however, that the AGN contribution fraction measures the nuclear light excess and may not necessarily be interpreted as exclusively tracing AGN emission, since compact star-forming regions, stellar clusters, or other unresolved components, particularly at high redshift, could also partially contribute to the detected central point-source signal.
+Additional multi-wavelength and/or spectroscopic diagnostics are therefore needed to confirm or refute the AGN nature of these candidates.

-Note that many traditional methods of selecting AGN use a binary approach to separate galaxies into those which host AGN and those which do not.
+Many traditional methods of selecting AGN use a binary approach to separate galaxies into those which host AGN and those which do not.
 In reality, there is a continuous distribution of AGN contribution fraction.
 Therefore, although a binary AGN vs non-AGN selection approach is useful in identifying galaxies with dominant AGN, it is limited in the sense that it does not reflect the full spectrum.
 Adopting the $5\sigma$ cut at $f_{AGN}=0.065$, we find a total of $3337\substack{+218 \\ -196}$ galaxies hosting a non-negligile level of AGN activity in the 0.28 deg$^2$ of the COSMOS field analysed in this paper.
-Therefore, with respect to the total size of our stellar mass complete sample, 13\% of the galaxies are identified by our method to have a non-neglible level of AGN contribution in the {\it JWST}/NIRCAM F150W filter.
+The uncertainties correspond to varying the threshold by the RMSE of our method (0.013), i.e., counting galaxies with $f_{AGN}> 0.065 \pm 0.013$, which yields lower and upper thresholds of 0.052 and 0.078 respectively.
+Therefore, with respect to the total size of our stellar mass complete sample, 13\% of the galaxies are identified by our method to have a non-neglible level of AGN contribution in the {\it JWST}/NIRCam F150W filter.